@CHEWY

 Existing frequency placements

-Obvious placement candidates for adding in a recommendation that matches what competitors are doing.
+Obvious placement candidates for adding a recommendation and matches what competitors are doing.

 An observation